Signed in as:

 filler@godaddy.com

-Definition: 'journeyman' a trained worker at a skilled trade.
+'journeyman'; a trained worker at a skilled trade.

 The word does not come from journey: trip, but from the French journee: day, reflected in the basic sense of the word, a day worker.

-So this word has and does still resonate with me on several levels.
-Consider the French origin of the word; throughout my career, with all my travels, working with and among the best chefs and professionals of the culinary world, I have always represented myself as a skilled worker, working at a skilled trade.
-And again, looking to the English, the word ‘journey’ seems all too appropriate when considering a chef that has lived and worked his entire career among five or six of the world’s most vibrant and exciting metropolitan cities.
+This word resonates on several levels.
+Consider the French origin of the word; throughout my career, working with and among the best chefs and professionals of the culinary world, I have always represented myself as a skilled worker, working at a skilled trade.
+And looking to the English meaning, the word ‘journey’ seems all too appropriate for a chef that has worked through many of the world’s most exciting metropolitan cities.
+So I am truly a journeyman chef.

 I'd love to include you in my journey as a chef, and I invite you to share my stories and culinary experience here on Journeymanchef.com.